This teacher training is accredited as a 200 hour Yoga Teacher training through Yoga Alliance Professionals.

 - 1pm-5pm Teaching Practice

 - Breakdown of hours:

-- 84 hours experiential exploration of yoga and how to apply that to teaching
+- 72 hours of experiential exploration of yoga and how to apply that to teaching

 - 10 hours of class observation/assisting plus reflection